meker12/commerce-channels.en/help/channel-manager/publish-listings-to-marketplace.md

 * **[!UICONTROL Match]** indicates that the product was successfully matched.
 Your product offer was published to an existing Walmart Marketplace listing.
 If the [Marketplace store is not active](walmart-prerequisites.md#walmart-marketplace-store-status), *[!UICONTROL Staged for Match]* is displayed in the *[!UICONTROL Status detail]* column.

 If your [[!DNL Walmart Marketplace] store is not active](walmart-prerequisites.md#walmart-marketplace-store-status), the *Status Detail* column indicates that the product is *Staged for Match*.
 Staged products are published automatically when the [!DNL Walmart Marketplace] store is activated.

-* **[!UICONTROL Error]** indicates one of the following:
+* **[!UICONTROL Error]** indicates that the match operation failed due to one of the following issues:

-  * An error occurred and the match operation failed.
+  * [!DNL Channel Manager] could not send for matching due to a connection issue.

   * No match was found.

-  * Match found, but the listing cannot be published due to an error returned from Walmart marketplace.
+  * Match found, but the listing cannot be published because [!DNL Walmart Marketplace] returned an error code.
+See *Status Detail** for the error description.

 ### Check listing on Walmart

 After matching products, review the updated product listing and verify product details, price, and inventory quantity from the [[!UICONTROL Walmart Marketplace Seller Account Items] dashboard](https://seller.walmart.com/items-and-inventory/manage-items) to review the updated product.